 My favorite thing to do is spend a day in Jamesport, Missouri with my Plain neighbors.
 I love the sights and sounds of the horses and buggies.
 I pretend to step back in time just a day.
 No schedules or worries.
 I visit the Dutch Store and load my cupboards with flour, yeast, and spices.
-I eat at the Mennonite restaurant buffet loaded with the most amazing food in all the world~ reminds me of eating at my Grandmothers.
+I eat at the Mennonite restaurant buffet loaded with the most amazing food in all the world~ It reminds me of eating at my Grandmother.
 Did I mention it was heavenly?~ Fried chicken, homemade bread, mashed potatoes and this week bread pudding with caramel sauce.
 Oh, my stars~ my mouth is watering.

 My friend and I had the pleasure of visiting a Plain home this week on our visit.
 My friend has played dorm mother to a plain girl this past year while she finished up her education at our local University.
 So rather than live in the dorm this sweet girl stayed in my friend's home.
 Needless to say~ they have become family.
 This week when we visited Jamesport we stopped to pay a visit to the Bennett family.